BPH stands for Benign Prostatic Hyperplasia, a common condition.

 iTind Procedure

-iTind™ is a new minimally invasive therapy for bothersome lower urinary tract symptoms in men with BPH
+The iTind™ procedure is a minimally invasive therapy for bothersome lower urinary tract symptoms in men with BPH

 Surgical & Other Options